 The first steps have been taken and you can now get straight into practical festival organisation.
 One thing is clear: organising a festival is very costly and time-consuming, but also very rewarding.
 With our 10 tips, (almost) nothing can go wrong!

-Whether 30 or 30,000 visitors: It hurts to realize after the event that you miscalculated.
+Whether 30 or 30,000 visitors: It hurts to realize after the event that you miscalculated your budget.
 Therefore, the calculation has to already be perfect during the festival planning phase!
-We have listed some of the most important costs a festival organiser can expect.
+We have listed some of the most important costs a festival organizer can expect.

 The eternal nemesis of German event organisers: The GEMA fees.
 They are often forgotten or not calculated.
 But what is the GEMA?
 What do you pay GEMA fees for?